 What?
 The long-chain omega 3s, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are considered the most important fatty acids in the omega 3 family.
 The Godfathers, if you will.
-They’re called “essential” fatty acids because, although your body needs them for healthy cellular functioning, it can't produce them in-house.
+They’re called “essential” fatty acids because, although your body needs them for good health, it can't produce them in-house.
 So they have to be ordered in, either from the food you eat or from supplements.

 Where?
-To get the right amount of omega 3 you have to choose the right food and the right supplements – namely omega-3 dense foods like olive oil and oily fish, and mega-concentrated supplements like The Real Thing Mega Omega.
+To get the right amount of omega 3 you have to choose the right food and the right supplements – namely omega-3 rich foods like oily fish, and supplements like The Real Thing Mega Omega range.

 What?
 These omega 3 sidekicks – such as gamma-linoleic acid and linoleic acid – are also “essential” fatty acids that the body needs but can’t manufacture.

 Why?
-In the correct ratio, omega 6s work with omega 3s to help...
+Omega 6s providing gamma-linoleic acid work with omega 3s to help maintain good health.

 Where?
-Found mostly in vegetable oils and meat, they’re also present in plant-based oils, such as evening primrose oil, borage oil and black currant seed oil.
+Found mostly in vegetable oils and meat.
+They’re also present in plant-based oils, such as evening primrose oil and borage oil.

 What?
-Oleic acid, or omega 9 for short, can be made by the body in small amounts – but only if omega 3 and 6 are present.
-So this fatty acid is most often obtained through food.
+Oleic acid, or omega 9 for short, can be made by the body in small amounts – making use of its building blocks omega 3 and omega 6 when present.
+So this fatty acid is often obtained through food.